-Soil refining plant Creating an Attractive City That Is Chosen by the World [Central Tokyo and the Waterfront Area] The TMG will promote urban development projects that elevate the charm of central Tokyo and the waterfront area through leveraging the unique characteristics and potential of the areas to shape and strengthen them into diverse city hubs, as well as uniting the areas by enhancing the transportation network linking them together, among other efforts.
-Shaping Diverse City Hubs In Nihombashi, an area that embodies an elegant cityscape rooted in history and culture, a section of the Metropolitan Expressway will be relocated underground.
+Soil refining plant

+Creating an Attractive City That Is Chosen by the World [Central Tokyo and the Waterfront Area]

+The TMG will promote urban development projects that elevate the charm of central Tokyo and the waterfront area through leveraging the unique characteristics and potential of the areas to shape and strengthen them into diverse city hubs, as well as uniting the areas by enhancing the transportation network linking them together, among other efforts.

+Shaping Diverse City Hubs

+In Nihombashi, an area that embodies an elegant cityscape rooted in history and culture, a section of the Metropolitan Expressway will be relocated underground.

 Additionally, efforts are underway to transform the Tokyo Expressway (KK Route), a vehicle-only highway, into a pedestrian-centered public space.

 In the Tsukiji district, the TMG will promote community development project that make full use of the capabilities of the private sector, while leveraging the potential of Hama-rikyu, the Sumida River, food culture, and other attributes.
 The district will be shaped into a hub where a new culture is created and transmitted through the welcoming and exchange of many different people from around the world.

-On the former site of the Olympic and Paralympic Village in Harumi that welcomed athletes from around the world during the Games, steady progress is being made to build residential buildings, a hydrogen station, and other infrastructure.
-Enhancement of the Transportation Network Preparations are underway to commence the project to build a new Central Tokyo and Waterfront area subway line, which will serve as the backbone for the transportation network connecting central Tokyo with the waterfront area.
+On the former site of the Olympic and Paralympic Village in Harumi that welcomed athletes from around the world during the Games, the post-Games renovation of buildings, the construction of a hydrogen station, and other work has been completed in preparation for residents to start moving into the area in spring 2024.

+Enhancement of the Transportation Network

+Preparations are underway to commence the project to build a new Central Tokyo and Waterfront area subway line, which will serve as the backbone for the transportation network connecting central Tokyo with the waterfront area.

 Additionally, the TMG will work to improve convenience of access throughout the entire area by expanding the operations of TOKYO BRT, establishing a water transport network, and ensuring the enhanced convenience and speed of public transportation between central Tokyo and the waterfront area.